crosshj/async-tree/README.md

  - Call #2, for each integer make another call which returns another list of integers
  - Call #3, acts like Call #2 but uses integers got from each Call #2 response

-This could be accomplished using async waterfall, but all Call #2's must complete before all Call #3's and the same occurs for all Call #3's.
+This could be accomplished using async.waterfall, but all Call #2's must complete before all Call #3's and same for all Call #3's.
+Also, wiring results at each level to the next is tedious and verbose.

-With async-tree, a priority queue is created and results of each Call #2 is fed to Call #3 with priority on finishing each branch.
+With async-tree, a priority queue is created and results of each Call #2 are fed to Call #3 with priority on finishing each branch.

-The effect achieved is like processing a tree using async.waterfall, but traversal is handled in a more granular way.
+The effect achieved is like processing a tree using async.waterfall, but traversal is handled in a more granular way and code is more terse and easier to test.

 ### usage
 ```